Greenville in Pitt County, North Carolina — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • War, US Civil.
 In addition, it is included in the North Carolina Civil War Trails series list.
 A significant historical month for this entry is July 1893.

 Location.
-35° 36.9′ N, 77° 22.098′ W. Marker is in Greenville, North Carolina, in Pitt County.
-Marker can be reached from the intersection of East 1st Street and North Side Street, on the left when traveling east.
+This marker has been replaced by another marker nearby.
+It was located near 35° 36.9′ N, 77° 22.098′ W. Marker was in Greenville, North Carolina, in Pitt County.
+It could be reached from the intersection of East 1st Street and North Side Street, on the left when traveling east.
 The marker is located in Town Common Park.
 Touch for map.
-Marker is in this post office area: Greenville NC 27858, United States of America.
+Marker was at or near this postal address: 414 E 1st St, Greenville NC 27858, United States of America.
 Touch for directions.